Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Introduction

 \section{Introduction}

-The vortex point system is a classical playground which originates from fluid mechanics and goes back to Helmholtz, Kirchoff, Routh, and Lin.
-It appeared as a idealized model where the vorticity of an ideal incompressible two-dimensional fluid is concentrated in a finite number of points.
-Despite the fact that it does not constitute a solution of the Euler equations in the sense of distributions, it is now well-known that point vortices can be viewed as limits of concentrated smooth vortices which evolve according to the Euler equations.
+The point vortex system is a classical topic which originates from fluid mechanics and goes back to Helmholtz \cite{Helmholtz}, Kirchhoff \cite{Kirchhoff}, Poincar\'e \cite{Poincare}, Routh \cite{Routh}, Kelvin \cite{Kelvin}, and Lin \cite{Lin1,Lin2}.
+It appeared as an idealized model where the vorticity of an ideal incompressible two-dimensional fluid is concentrated in a finite number of points.
+Although it does not constitute a solution to the Euler equations in the sense of distributions, it is now understood that point vortices can be viewed as limits of concentrated smooth vortices which evolve according to the Euler equations.
 In the case of a single vortex moving in a bounded and simply-connected domain this was proved by Turkington in \cite{Turk}.
-An extension to the case of several vortices was given by Marchioro and Pulvirenti, see \cite{MP}.
-Recently Gallay has proven in \cite{Gallay} that the vortex point system can also be obtained as vanishing viscosity limits of concentrated smooth vortices evolving according to the incompressible Navier-Stokes equations.
+An extension to the case of several vortices was given by Marchioro and Pulvirenti; see \cite{MP}.
+Recently Gallay has proven in \cite{Gallay} that the point vortex system can also be obtained as vanishing viscosity limits of concentrated smooth vortices evolving according to the incompressible Navier-Stokes equations.